-f40 proposes a new model for distributing education funding in England which retains the existing Dedicated Schools Grant (DSG) structure with three blocks: Schools, Early Years and High Needs.
+f40 proposed a new model for distributing education funding in England which retains the existing Dedicated Schools Grant (DSG) structure with three blocks: Schools, Early Years and High Needs.
 The model allocates the funding available through a needs-based formula for each block, removing any reliance on historic spending patterns.

 The government provided an additional £390m in 2015/16 under the Fairer Schools Funding banner in acknowledgement of the unfairness of the current arrangements.
 They made it clear that the extra funding was a first step, a down-payment, towards a new national funding arrangement.
 (Further information can be located in the Archive section.
 See Fairer Funding – background).